Textured Plaster Canvas Art

 This post is organized into categories.
 Use the table of contents drop down menu to navigate and find exactly what you need!

 Plaster Canvas Art

 One of the things I love about this type of wall art is that it works with such a wide variety of home decorating styles.
 You’ll see it in all types of homes!

 You name it, and this fresh, subtle art will work with your style!
 The more eclectic, the better, because it’s such a serene and neutral look.

 When we took on this little DIY art project, we knew we needed something particularly quiet, but also fresh and modern.
 We have vintage wallpaper in our lake cottage primary bedroom, and we wanted to play against that – so we knew we didn’t want pattern on pattern.

-Easy Textured Wall Art Tutorial
+Textured Canvas Art Tutorial